Students collaborating on engineering project.

 The USF engineering program is designed to meet the requirements for professional accreditation by ABET, the agency which oversees accreditation of engineering programs.

-Below, find a statement of outcomes for the program, required by ABET.
-This includes program educational objectives, which describe our future graduates three to five years after graduating, and student outcomes, which are skills and mindsets achieved by graduation.
+On this page, you will find a statement of outcomes for the program, required by ABET.
+This includes Program Educational Objectives, which describe our future graduates three to five years after graduating, and provide a link between USF's Mission, Vision, and Values, and those of our program, and Student Outcomes, which are skills and mindsets to be achieved by graduation, and prescribed by ABET.

-USF Engineering succeeds in its mission by graduating students who meet our four educational objectives to:
+USF Engineering succeeds in its mission by graduating students who meet our four Program Educational Objectives to:

 • Demonstrate fluency with design thinking, systems thinking, creative problem solving, and self-directed scholarship as modes of approaching the engineering process.